 Activities for families

-As mentioned above, Arc 1950 probably has the most inclusive childcare in the resort, with its Cariboo Children's Club.
+Arc 1950 probably has the most inclusive childcare in the resort, with its Cariboo Children's Club.
 But each village has good childcare options, children's ski schools operate in each resort and independent nanny agencies are also available.
-Both of these should be booked well in advance of your holiday.
-Have a look at our childcare listings page for more information or you can contact the local Tourist Offices for a list of available babysitters.
-NB.
-There are several municipal crèches in the area but they are reserved for residents, so we have omitted them here.

-You may find that the main sports centre of each town host a kids club during the summer holidays, normally from 1st July to 30th August, with activities such as swimming, climbing, tennis, basketball, ice-skating, etc. and organised hikes and picnics.
+You may find that the main sports centre of each town host a kids club during the summer holidays, with activities such as swimming, climbing, tennis, basketball, ice-skating, etc. and organised hikes and picnics.